Wulfenite

 At the Red Cloud mine, La Paz county, Arizona, USA, vanadinite pseudomorphs after wulfenite have been found (KL p209).

-At the Total Wreck mine, Pima county, Arizona, USA, Pseudomorphs of
+At the Total Wreck mine, Pima county, Arizona, USA, Pseudomorphs of mottramite after wulfenite have been found (R&M 94.1.28, 58).

 At the Childs-Adwinkle Mine, Copper Creek, Copper Creek, Pinal county, Arizona, USA, wulfenite occurs as well formed crystals to 1 mm associated with brochantite, libethenite, malachite and azurite (R&M 96.2.155-156).

-At the Mammoth-St Anthony mine, Pinal county, Arizona, USA, wulfenite is sometimes associated with mimetite and other secondary minerals such as sauconite, dioptase and cerussite.
+At the Mammoth-Saint Anthony mine, Pinal county, Arizona, USA, wulfenite is sometimes associated with mimetite and other secondary minerals such as sauconite, dioptase and cerussite.
 Pseudomorphs of descloizite after wulfenite have been found here (R&M 94.1.18, 58).

 At the Rowley mine, Maricopa county, Arizona, USA, wulfenite commonly occurs on a baryte matrix associated with mimetite (R&M 94.1.23).
 Pseudomorphs of vanadinite after wulfenite have been found here (R&M 94.1.28).